fiberseq/fiberseq.github.io/src/fibertools/install.md

 mamba install -c conda-forge -c bioconda fibertools-rs
 ```

 However, due to size constraints in `bioconda` this version does not support contain the pytorch libraries or GPU acceleration for m6A predictions. m6A predictions will still work in the bioconda version but may be much slower.
-If you would like to use m6A prediction and GPU acceleration, you will need to install using the directions in the [INSTALL.md](/INSTALL.md) file.
+If you would like to use m6A prediction and GPU acceleration, you will need to install using the directions [here](#with-libtorch).

 # From `crates.io` [![crates.io](https://img.shields.io/crates/v/fibertools-rs)](https://crates.io/crates/fibertools-rs)